-Abstract: This paper presents ongoing work on the multilingual event-type ontology SynSemClass, where multilingual verbal synonymy is formalized in terms of syntactic and semantic properties.
+Abstract: This paper presents an ongoing work on the multilingual event-type ontology SynSemClass, where multilingual verbal synonymy is formalized in terms of syntactic and semantic properties.
 In the ontology, verbs are grouped into synonym classes, both monolingually and cross-lingually.
 Specifically, verbs are considered to belong to the same class if they both express the same meaning in a specific context, and their valency frame can be mapped to the set of roles defined for a particular class.
 SynSemClass is built following a bottom-up approach where translational equivalents are automatically extracted from parallel corpora and annotated by human annotators.
 The task of the annotators consists in mapping the valency frame of a particular verb with the set of roles defined for the class where the verb is included as a potential class member, establishing links to external resources, and selecting relevant examples.
-The Spanish part of the ontology currently contains 113 classes enriched with Spanish synonyms.
-The resulting resource provides fine-grained syntactic-semantic information on multilingual verbal synonyms and at the same time it links data to other existing monolingual and multilingual resources.
+The Spanish part of the ontology currently contains 257 classes enriched with Spanish synonyms.
+The resulting resource provides finegrained syntactic and semantic information on multilingual verbal synonyms and links to other existing monolingual and multilingual resources.